alex-gutev/live_cells/docs-src/docs/basics/state-restoration.md

 }, restorationId: 'cell_restoration_example');
 ```

-The above is an example of a text field for numeric input with error
+This example contains a text field for numeric input with error
 handling.
-The only cells which have their state saved are
+The only cells which have their state saved are `numValue`,
-`numValue`, the cell holding the numeric value that was entered in the
+the cell holding the numeric value that was entered in the field, and
-field, and `numMaybe.mutableString()` which is the *content* cell for
+`numMaybe.mutableString()` which is the *content* cell for the text
-the text field.
-When the state of the app is restored the values of
+field.
+When the state of the app is restored the values of the
-the remaining cells are recomputed, which in-effect restores their
+remaining cells are recomputed, which in-effect restores their state
-state without it actually being saved.
+without it actually being saved.

 When you leave the app and return to it, you'll see the exact same
 state, including erroneous input and the associated error message, as